 The real barrier to solar’s growth in America today is far less sinister than entrenched energy monopolies, political opponents or cheap fossil fuels: it turns out to be a simple lack of financing.

-Solar may cheaper than it was a couple years ago — in some cases, half as much — but putting an array on your home or business roof is still a big-ticket purchase.
+Solar may be cheaper than it was a couple years ago — in some cases, half as much — but paying for solar panel installation for your home or business roof is still a big-ticket purchase.
 For most of us, it’s too big to pay for in cash upfront and even too big to put on your credit card.
+People fail to see it as an investment—which it is—some people are unwilling to pay the one time lump sum and save more in the long run.

 Show me the easy payment terms